tiagomms/xr-portfolio/_posts/2024-07-28-xr-design-fellowship-module-08-assign.md

 The initial goal of this assignment was to create a XR Prototype for a meditation app using GenAI tools for image and 3d model generation.

-At the time, TUMO Coimbra (the school where I do workshops for teenagers on Game Development as a part-time job) had received a challenge from our [hometown's Biennal](https://ofantasmadaliberdade.anozero-bienaldecoimbra.pt/en).
+At the time, TUMO Coimbra (the school where I do workshops for teenagers on Game Development as a part-time job) had received a challenge from our [hometown's Art Biennal](https://ofantasmadaliberdade.anozero-bienaldecoimbra.pt/en).
 The Biennal wanted our students to share their visions of what freedom meant for them in celebration to the 50 years of the portuguese revolution.

 > :memo: **Note:** I have already written an article about TUMO and what we do [in a previous post](../xr-design-fellowship-module-03-pre-assign/) - in which I did an homage to it using ShapesXR!